-- A Merit will be awarded if all of the following conditions are satisfied. - i) The candidate offers at least 10 units.
+- A Distinction will be awarded if all of the following conditions are satisfied. - i) The candidate offers at least 10 units.
+These must contain at least 7 formally assessed units of which at least 4 units have a written invigilated exam. - ii) At least 10 units have been completed.
+In exceptional circumstances, the examiners may relax this requirement. - iii) $\overline{USM} \ge 70$. - A Merit will be awarded if all of the following conditions are satisfied. - i) The candidate offers at least 10 units.
 These must contain at least 7 formally assessed units of which at least 4 units have a written invigilated exam. - ii) At least 9 units have been completed.
-In exceptional circumstances, the examiners may relax this requirement. - iii) $\overline{USM} \ge 65$ - v) The candidate does not qualify for a distinction. - A Pass will be awarded if all of the following conditions are satisfied. - i) The candidate offers at least 10 units.
-These must contain at least 7 formally assessed units of which at least 4 units have a written invigilated exam. - ii) At least 8 units have been completed.
-In exceptional circumstances, the examiners may relax this requirement. - iii) $\overline{USM} \ge 50$ - v) The candidate does not qualify for a merit or distinction. - A candidate not meeting any of the above will be deemed to have Failed.
+In exceptional circumstances, the examiners may relax this requirement. - iii) $\overline{USM} \ge 65$. - iv) The candidate does not qualify for a distinction. - A Pass will be awarded if all of the following conditions are satisfied. - i) The candidate offers at least 10 units.
+These must contain at least 7 formally assessed units of which at least 4 units have a written invigilated exam.